 Women over 40 should try a curly wolf haircut with bangs.
-This much-loved crop gives a healthy, youthful appearance to the hair and is very flattering around the face.
-A curly wolf cut haircut is a must-try for every woman.
+This much-loved wolf cut in curly hair gives a healthy, youthful appearance to the hair and is very flattering around the face.
+A short curly wolf cut haircut is a must-try for every woman.

 #8: Wolf Razor Cut for Women Over 50

 A youthful style choice is a wolf razor cut for women over 50.
-Curly hairstyles like a wolf shag will de-age the face and bring life to the eyes.
+Curly hairstyles like this wolf shag will de-age the face and bring life to the eyes.

 #9: Mid-Length Curly Shag with a Mini Fringe

 Women looking for a shorter crop should try a mid-length curly shag with a mini fringe.
-“Baby bangs” as they are often called are a great style choice for women with natural hair textures as they are much easier to control and maintain.
-To keep your wolf style crisp, be sure to get bang trims often!
+“Baby bangs,” often called, are a great style choice for women with natural hair textures, as they are much easier to control and maintain.
+To keep your wolf style crisp, get bang trims often!

 #10: Curled Wolf Cut with a Tousled Texture

 A curled wolf cut with a tousled texture is an easy-to-style crop for any woman.
-Wolf cuts look their best when paired with natural, purposely messy textures.
+This wolf cut for thick hair looks their best when paired with natural, purposely messy textures.
 This makes morning styling much quicker, easier, and more fun.

 #11: Wolf Hair with Loose Waves and Layers

 Women who desire a less extreme shag should try wolf hair with loose waves and layers.
 While any hair type works with this cut, a wavy finish looks best.
-Pro Tip: When styling at home, reach for a big barrel curling iron like the Hot Tools “Pro Signature Gold 1.5″ Curling Iron.”
+Pro Tip: When styling this wavy wolf cut at home, reach for a big barrel curling iron like the Hot Tools “Pro Signature Gold 1.5″ Curling Iron.”

 #12: Wolf Cut with Curly Bangs on Permed Hair

 A wolf cut with curly bangs looks beautiful on permed hair!
-Women who like to change up their texture will find that a short wolf cut for curly hair is an uber-flattering crop option.
-A wolf haircut meshes well with all curls, permed or natural.
+Women who like changing their texture will find that a short wolf cut for curly hair is an uber-flattering crop option.
+A wolf hair cut meshes well with all curls, permed or natural.

 #13: Wolf Haircut with Wispy Ends for Natural Curls

 Thicken-up natural curls with a wolf haircut with wispy ends.
-The addition of voluminous bangs will add texture and bounce around the forehead, masking areas where curls can appear thin.
+Adding voluminous bangs will add texture and bounce around the forehead, masking areas where curls appear thin.

 #14: Curly Mullet Shag with Short Bangs

 Throw a party in the front and back with a curly mullet shag with short bangs!
-If you’re looking for a trendy, crossover cut, then try a wolf cut mullet for curly hair.
+If you’re looking for a trendy crossover cut, try a wolf cut mullet for curly hair.
 This cut is especially flattering on hair with natural texture but also looks incredible when styled.